-1. Hospital and Health Clinics: \$13.82 billion (+11.32 billion)
+Hospital and Health Clinics: \$18.49 billion (+15.73 billion)

-Hospitals and Health Clinics (H&HC) funds essential, personal health services for approximately 2.8 million American Indians and Alaska Native (AI/AN) people.
+The Hospitals and Health Clinics (H&HC) account provides funding for essential health services for approximately 2.8 million AI/AN people.
 IHS and Tribal health programs provide medical and surgical inpatient care, routine and emergency ambulatory care, and medical support services including laboratory, pharmacy, nutrition, diagnostic imaging, medical records, and physical therapy.

-For FY 2026, the Workgroup recommends a program increase of \$11.32 billion for the Hospitals and Health Clinics (H&HC) line item.
-Sufficient funding for H&HC remains the top priority for FY 2026, as it provides the base funding for 605 hospitals, clinics, and health programs that operate on Tribal lands, predominantly in rural and frontier settings.
-This is the core funding that provides direct medical care services to AI/AN people.
-Importantly, H&HC funds provide the greatest flexibility to support the required range of services needed to target chronic health conditions affecting AI/AN people.
+For FY 2027, the Workgroup recommends a program increase of \$15.73 billion for the H&HC account.
+Providing sufficient program increases for the H&HC account has consistently ranked as the number one priority.
+This funding provides for 605 hospitals, clinics, and health programs throughout Indian Country.
+Many of these programs are predominantly located in rural and frontier settings.
+A number of these health programs also provide services to non-Tribal individuals.
+In remote, rural locations these programs are often the only health care providers in the area.
+H&HC funds provide the greatest flexibility to support the required range of services needed to target chronic health conditions affecting AI/AN people, many who live in remote areas that are not easily accessible by road.